arm-on/arm-on/README.md

 I grew up in Lahijan, a city in the north of Iran.
 Since I was a child, I had a passion for working with computers.
 After a few years, the passion inside me was transformed into a dream of becoming a computer scientist.
 The dream made me leave my hometown to start a long academic journey as a CS student in Tehran, where I met a lot of people having big ideas.
 It has been many years since the start of that journey, and I still feel like the same boy with the same dream!

-💡 Quote of the day by Robert Schuller:
+💡 Quote of the day by Charles Darwin:
->As we grow as unique persons, we learn to respect the uniqueness of others.
+>The highest stage in moral ure at which we can arrive is when we recognize that we ought to control our thoughts.